ahayo1/WANG-690-FALL-2020/Course-Notes.md

 Saw how to create completely new files or how to upload files.

 Introduced to where all of the course materials will be for the course: *https://github.com/wcj365/python-stats-dataviz*

+# Assignment 01 Notes
+Python for Data Analysis by Wes McKinny 2nd Edition

+### Chapter 1
+Essential Python Libraries
+- NumPy (Numerical Python)
+- pandas
+- matplotlib
+- IPython and Jupyter
+- SciPy
+- scikit-learn
+- statsmodels

+Munge/munging/wrangling
+: describes the overall process of manipulating unstructured and/or messy data into a structured or clean form

+### Chapter 2